pikasTech/pikadoc-en/docs/source/用 MDK 在树莓派 Pico 上玩 Python！.md

 # Play Python on Raspberry Pi Pico with MDK

-It is well known that MicroPython supports the Raspberry Pi Pico, and we see there some room to improve, not only about the memory footprint, but also about the way to bind your own the c modules.
+It is well known that MicroPython supports the Raspberry Pi Pico, and we see there some room to improve, not only about the memory footprint, but also about the way to bind your own c modules.
 It's not rare to see people in the community complain about the complexity and debugging experience.

 The resources and price of the Raspberry Pi Pico are really good, it is fun to play with, not to mention there is a big community behind it.
 One question for most of the MCU developer is that can we use MDK to develop Raspberry Pi Pico and play with PikaScript?
 Why not?
 Thanks to a open-source project called [Pico_Template](https://github.com/GorgonMeducer/Pico_Template), dream becomes reality.
 Please note that Pico_Template allows you to compile the latest pico-sdk using the Arm Compiler 6, debug without an extra pico and retarget printf to MDK without using any Serial2USB adapter.